stefanov-sm/Pg_methods-PostgreSQL-methods-for-node.js/README.md

    * `record` - a JSON object representing a single record;
    * `recordset` - a JSON array of objects.

+**Note:** Pg_methods uses [prepared statements](https://node-postgres.com/features/queries#prepared-statements).
 Queries can be of any length and complexity.
 Empty lines and leading/trailing whitespaces are ignored.

 **Building of the database gateway object**
 ```js